jeanleecole/archive/pages/Projects/metzerott_formatted.md

 The dishes were washed, the kitchen tidied, after this frugal meal, and the mother had settled to her knitting, when there came a knock at the shop door.
 A pleased smile shone upon the old woman'sface as she recognized the tap, and hastened to admit the person who had formerly embodied her dreams of a daughter-in-law, who should be the instrument of rest and ease to her old age.
 But the Anna Rolf who now passed through the dark shop into the glowing kitchen, had been for two years a comely young matron; Leppel Rolf, the stalwart young carpenter, having wooed and won her, while Shoemaker Metzerott sat passively under his lapstone.
 Rumor asserted that the fair Anna had been somewhat piqued by this same passivity; but, however that may be, it was certainly no love-lorn personage who now added the radiance of youth, health, and beauty to the glow of the fire and the yellow light of the kerosene lamp.

-Yet Anna was not strictly a beauty, though her vivid <p class="pagenum">Begin page 13</p>coloring, sparkling eyes, and overflowing vitality had gained her that reputation.
+Yet Anna was not strictly a beauty, though her vivid <hr><p class="pagenum"><sup>Page 13</sup></p>coloring, sparkling eyes, and overflowing vitality had gained her that reputation.
 She was simply a tall, well-made woman, with an abundance of silky black hair, a rich, dark complexion, and features which, like her figure, seemed likely to be sharpened, rather than filled out, by advancing years.
 She was dressed with a good deal of taste, in a new, black silk, with a bunch of crimson roses in her bosom; and her greeting was interfused by the consciousness of such array.

 “So you are not at the Kaffee-Visite, Frau Metzerott?” she asked, laughing a good deal.
 Laughing was very becoming to Anna; she had such charming dimples, and strong, white, even teeth.